 Attached to the Victoria Art Gallery is the Fashion Museum.
 This museum displays fashion and dress, both modern and historical.
 There are even hands-on activities where you can dress up in period attire.

-You can grab a quick lunch if you want to pack in as much as possible, but I recommend sitting down for a satisfying lunch at Jamie’s Italian bistro in Milsom Place, owned by celebrity chef Jamie Oliver.
-It opens at noon and has a rustic Italian menu with an antipasto bar and a rooftop terrace.
-They even have a lunch special that’s pretty hard to beat.
+You can grab a quick lunch if you want to pack in as much as possible, but I recommend sitting down for a satisfying lunch at The Raven pub.

 Pulteney Bridge and Bath Market – 1.5 hr

-There are a number of great affordable luxury options in the city, so finding what suits your preference shouldn’t be difficult.
+There are a number of great affordable luxury hotel options in Bath, so finding what suits your preference shouldn’t be difficult.
 When deciding where to stay in Bath, first decide if you want to stay right in the middle of town or outside of town.
 Below, find our two top recommendations for accommodations in Bath.

 If You Have a Few More Days

 There are so many more places to visit in Bath that we want to recommend, but that would really only be feasible if you have a few extra days to spend.
 I won’t go into detail on these, but will list them out in case you have time.
 More things to do in Bath England:

 - Marlborough Tavern – relaxed pub with good food